Dschinn1997/Replication-Paper-Rant-or-Rave-Variation-Over-Time-in-the-Language-of-Online-Reviews/README.md

 ## Project Overview
 This repository contains the code for one of my master's fourth projects for the course "Social Media Data Analysis".
 In this course we had to do a final project, where one possible task was to select a interesting publication, reproduce its results, replicate its analysis using a different data basis, and write a report about what we found due the reproduction and replication process.
-I choose to reproduce and replicate the results of the publication:
+I choose to replicate and reproduce the results for one of the three main data sets of the publication:

 - Ziser, Y., Webber, B., & Cohen, S. B. (2023).
 Rant or rave: variation over time in the language of online reviews.
 Language Resources and Evaluation, 1-31.

-The publications centers around spatial model for collective-decision making processes.
-Due the course of my review report I tried to replicate Counzin et al's (2011) finding that “self-interested and strongly opinionated minorities can exert their influence on group movement decisions” and so their publication's Figure 1.
-The code of this repository gives this replication attempt.
+The publications focuses on the question how language of online reviews has changed over the past decades.
+Specifcially centres around the change trends affecting the sentiment intensity, lexical diversity, and comprehensiveness of online reviews.

 ## Objectives
 -